Kernel Patch Evaluated Testing

 KPET is a framework which will execute targeted testing based on changes introduced in the patch, e.g. a network driver or similar would trigger network related testing.

-1. Install KPET CLI
+1. Install the KPET CLI

 kpet is written in Python that means you will need python3 installed on your system.
 You can execute it directly from the repository ./bin/kpet or you can install it via pip and use it directly from your PATH.